- Code EMDV8102

 The course introduces students to quantitative, qualitative and mixed research methods used by the social sciences to study environment and development issues and problems.
 The course will increase students’ knowledge of how scholarly and applied research is designed and implemented, and will enable them to assess the quality of research required as an input into policy making.

-Active student participation in learning will be promoted through teaching methods that include lectures, class discussions, computer lab sessions, weekly reaction papers, and extended essays.
+Active student participation in learning will be promoted through teaching methods that include lectures, class discussions, computer lab sessions, tutorials, practical peer interactions, and an extended essay.

-1. position research within major epistemologies and philosophies of knowledge;
+- Position research within major epistemologies and philosophies of knowledge.

-4. apply appropriate qualitative and quantitative research methods to a particular research problem;
+- Apply appropriate qualitative and quantitative research methods to a particular research problem.

-5. understand aspects of positionality and subjectivity in scholarly research
+- Understand aspects of positionality and subjectivity in scholarly research.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.